joleel3389/sep11-freedom-project/blog/entry02.md

 </script>
 ```

 The `@` alias here is equivalent to the absolute file path of `src/`, no matter what.
-So the `@` alias is more useful to use when importing our structural components compared to relative transversing (using `.`).
+So the `@` alias is more useful to use when importing our structural components compared to relative traversing (using `.`).
 Once we have our three structural components imported, we should also reference them in the HTML `<template>` tags in `App.vue`, like shown below:

 ```html
 <template>